Tommy-CS/Splunk-SSH-Attack-Detection-Lab/README.md

 # SSH Attack Detection Lab (Splunk + Linux)
-This is a hands-on cybersecurity lab that uses Splunk Enterprise to simulate and detect SSH brute force attacks on a Linux VM.
+This lab uses Splunk Enterprise to simulate and detect SSH brute force attacks on a Linux VM.
 This project aims to explore local log monitoring, regex-based log parsing, and SIEM visualization using custom SPL queries.

 ## Tools & Technologies Used
 - Ubuntu (Linux VM)